YutongFWang/yutongwang.github.io/_pages/about.md

 ---
 Hello!

-I’m **Yutong (Felicia) Wang**, a PhD student in *Theoretical and Applied Linguistics* at the **Phonetics & Phonology Lab, University of Cambridge**, supervised by Prof. Brechtje Post and Dr. Mitko Sabev (Saarland).
-My research investigates how morphophonological processes shape phonetic realisations in Beijing Mandarin, with interests in:
+I’m **Yutong (Felicia) Wang**, a PhD student in *Theoretical and Applied Linguistics* at the **Phonetics & Phonology Lab, University of Cambridge** My research investigates how morphophonological processes shape phonetic realisations in Beijing Mandarin, with interests in:

 - Acoustic phonetics
-- Rime merger** and **retroflex suffixation
+- Rime merger and retroflex suffixation
 - Incomplete contrast neutralisation
 - The phonetics–phonology interface